vickydevo/PMKK-DEVOPS/Classes/week10/k8s/Eks-setup.md

 ```

 > 🔁 Replace `<account-id>` with your actual AWS account ID.
+## 🔐 Why `withOIDC: true` is Important in EKS

+Setting `withOIDC: true` in your EKS cluster configuration enables the creation of an **OIDC identity provider**, which is required for using **IAM Roles for Service Accounts (IRSA)**.

+This allows you to:

+- Assign fine-grained IAM permissions to individual pods
+- Avoid storing AWS credentials inside containers
+- Follow AWS security best practices by applying least-privilege access at the pod level

+By enabling OIDC, you make your cluster more secure and production-ready.

 ### Run the following command to create the cluster: